 The second is being fully present in our everyday life acting from the state of unity and natural balance of mind / body, spirit / material.

 These two aspects of practice are intimately connected and inform each other in every moment.

 There are four basic attitudes that give expression to Buddhist practice in Dogen's Zen tradition :

 1. Establish the will-to-truth (bodhicitta)

-2. Fully realise the truth of cause-and-effect (pratitya-samutpada)
+2. Fully realise cause-and-effect (pratitya-samutpada)

 Pay close, non-judgmental attention to your experience; see directly that whole universe appears right now as an infinite web of conditions and consequences with no abiding self-nature in any phenomena.
 Nevertheless every event, every action and every process has an impact on every other, so you are invited to take care in all your everyday interactions.
 We take precepts to help us understand what wholesome action might look like.

 3. Life is instantaneous arising here and now.

 The past is only memory, the future does not exist; both past and future occur in our minds in the present moment.
 And the present moment cannot be found.
 Time and being are not-two.
 What we imagine or construct in our minds is interpretation and not reality.
 If we understand how time is both instantaneous and continuous flow, we can directly experience inter-connectedness with the whole universe and let go of fretting about the past or worrying about the future.